MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

 Here are a few things to note when you use Customer Service workspace in your organization:

 - We recommend that you have only one browser instance accessing the app.
-- `XRM.Navigation.openForm` and `Xrm.Navigation.navigateTo` APIs will behave the same as the multisession navigation.
+- `XRM.Navigation.openForm` and `Xrm.Navigation.navigateTo` APIs have a similar navigation as the multisession app.
 For example:
     - A new session is initiated if you open a form through `XRM.Navigation.openForm` from Home.
     - A new tab in the focused session is initiated if you open a form through `XRM.Navigation.openForm` from a case session.
-- Opening a WebResource through `Xrm.Navigation.openWebResource` will open a new browser window but will not remove the navigation and command bars.
+- Opening a WebResource through `Xrm.Navigation.openWebResource` will open a new browser window but doesn't remove the navigation and command bars.
 You can programmatically open web resources as session tabs using `Microsoft.Apm.createTab` method.
 More information: [createTab method](../app-profile-manager/reference/microsoft-apm/createTab.md)
 - You can open sessions and tabs using Microsoft.Apm APIs.
 More information: [App profile manager JavaScript API Reference](../app-profile-manager/reference/microsoft-apm.md)

 ### Limitations